+- In case of NGAP INITIAL UE MESSAGE message, verifying that reported CAG ID is valid for that NR Femto node.

+- In case of NGAP SETUP REQUEST message, verifying that the identity used by the NR Femto node is valid.

+- In case of NGAP PWS RESTART INDICATION message and NGAP PWS FAILURE INDICATION message, verifying that the indicated cell identity is valid.

-- In case of NG PWS Restart Indication and PWS Failure Indication, replacing the gNB ID of the NR Femto with the NR Femto GW ID before sending the respective message to the AMF.
+- In case of NG PWS Restart Indication and PWS Failure Indication, replacing the gNB ID of the NR Femto node with the NR Femto GW ID before sending the respective message to the AMF.